kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 ### Jedi Enclave
 - Bastila accosts you
+- *Stims: Alacrity on MC*
-- Activate Solo Mode and click on door to right with MC
+- Activate Solo Mode and swap to Canderous
-- *Stims: Alacrity on Canderous*
+- As Canderous, click on door to right
+- Swap to MC and run forward down ramp
-- Run Canderous to the edge of the first ramp down
+- Once Canderous opens the door, swap to him
+- As Canderous, click on Crattis Yurkal, then immediately swap to MC
-- Swap to MC and talk to Crattis Yurkal
+  - We want to keep MC and Canderous in the same positions

 ```
 SHOPPING: Crattis Yurkal